 Old Town Quarry

-On 22nd July 2024 Weston Town Council signed a lease agreement with North Somerset Council which enables it to progress with its plans.
-These include:
+On 22nd July 2024, Weston super Mare Town Council signed a lease agreement with North Somerset Council which enables the Town Council to progress with its plans to transform the Old Town Quarry into a landmark arts, culture and heritage asset – a dynamic new hub for culture, creative and digital enterprise for Weston-super-Mare.

 Renovation and Safety Enhancements